Puerto Rico’s Slice of Island Paradise

 Kayak the Bio Bay

-There are only four places in the world to do this and one of them is in Fajardo!
+There are only five places in the world to do this and one of them is in Fajardo!

 Joining a kayaking tour group is the only way to experience the unique eco-system of the bioluminescent bay.
 The dinoflagellates, or phytoplankton, which are in the Laguna Grande bio bay, glow when subjected to vibration, producing light in response to stress.